Hard Times (novel): Fact vs. Fancy

 The bastion of fact is the eminently practical Mr. Gradgrind, and his model school, which teaches nothing but "Facts".
-Any imaginative or aesthetic subjects are absent from the curriculum, and analysis, deduction and mathematics are emphasised.
+Any imaginative or aesthetic subjects are absent from the curriculum, and analysis, deduction, and mathematics are emphasised.
 Fancy, the opposite of Fact, is epitomised by Sleary's circus.
 Sleary is reckoned a fool by Gradgrind and Bounderby, but it is Sleary who understands that people must be amused.
 Sissy, the circus performer's daughter, does badly at school, failing to remember the many facts she is taught, but is genuinely virtuous and fulfilled.
-Gradgrind's own son Tom revolts against his upbringing, and becomes a gambler and a thief, while Louisa becomes emotionally stunted, virtually soulless both as a young child and as an unhappily married woman.
+Gradgrind's own son, Tom, revolts against his upbringing and becomes a gambler and a thief, while Louisa becomes emotionally stunted, virtually soulless both as a young child and as an unhappily married woman.
 Bitzer, who adheres to Gradgrind's teachings, becomes an uncompassionate egotist.

 Officiousness and spying

 Mr. Bounderby spends his whole time fabricating stories about his childhood, covering up the real nature of his upbringing, which is revealed at the end of the novel.
-While not a snooper himself, he is undone by Sparsit unwittingly revealing the mysterious old woman to be his own mother, and she unravels Josiah's secrets about his upbringing and fictitious stories.
-Mr. Bounderby himself superintends through calculating tabular statements and statistics, and is always secretly rebuking the people of Coketown for indulging in conceitful activities.
+While not a snooper himself, he is undone when Sparsit, unwittingly, reveals the mysterious older woman to be his own mother, and she unravels Josiah's secrets about his upbringing and fictitious stories.
+Mr. Bounderby himself superintends affairs through calculating tabular statements and statistics, and is always secretly rebuking the people of Coketown for indulging in conceit.
 This gives Bounderby a sense of superiority, as it does with Mrs. Sparsit, who prides herself on her salacious knowledge gained from spying on others.
 Bounderby's grasp for superiority is seen in his comments to Blackpool about divorce proceedings and a union movement at his factory, accusing him of wanting 'to feast on turtle soup and venison, served with a golden spoon.'
 All "superintendents" of the novel are undone in one way or another.